BrickNumber5/tesa/README.md

      If you do need to turn a string into a number or a number into a string you can do so explicitly (`{repr 123}` or `{num "123"}`) or implicitly when and only when a type cast is the only logically desired effect (ie `{print 123}`)

    - Fundamentally equivalent objects are recognized as such.

      `"Abc"` is a string and `['A' 'b' 'c']` is an array of characters.
 The two objects are fundamentally the same.

      That is: there isn't generally a reason to distinguish between the two.

-     Therefore in TESA a string *is* an array of characters making `"Abc"` and `['A' 'b' 'c']` just different ways of constructing the same object in the same way that `3.14` and `(3 + 0.1 + 0.04)` are different ways of constructing the same object.
+     Therefore in TESA a string *is* an array of characters making `"Abc"` and `['A' 'b' 'c']` just different ways of constructing the same object in the same way that `3.14` and `(3 + 0.1 + 0.04)` are just different ways of constructing the same object.
  - **Providing Powerful, Generalized, Features**
-   - Multidimensional and Infinite Arrays Multidimensional arrays can be constructed in a variety of ways
+   - Multidimensional and Infinite Arrays

+     Multidimensional arrays are supported:
      ```tesa
      {merge [
        [1 2 3]